 The mission of the Faber Center is rooted in the desire to support each person’s distinctive search and relationship with the Holy, which is manifested in his or her own inimitable vocation and manner of living.
 To that end, the community fostered by the Faber Center includes ecumenical and interfaith dimensions.

-Taking as a model our namesake, Blessed Peter Faber, the Center offers:
+Taking as a model our namesake, Saint Peter Faber, the Center offers:

 - Seminars and reflection groups which encourage dialogue and consideration of the university vocation incorporating the wisdom of the Jesuit tradition.